User Guide Cancel

 10. Photoshop 3D | Common questions around discontinued features

-Use these Photoshop tools to quickly remove unwanted areas, touch-up blemishes, whiten teeth, correct red-eye, and fix imperfections in your images.
+Remove unwanted areas, touch up blemishes, whiten teeth, correct red eye, and fix imperfections in your images.

 Adobe Photoshop deeplink